RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 ```

    <i>Explanation: Firstly connect to mysql server with `mysql` command and then create database one by one with `create database DATABASE_NAME` command</i>
-* For each of the above databases, run the _schema.sql scripts found in ./whois/whois-commons/src/main/resources/.
+* For each of the above databases, run the `*_schema.sql` scripts found in `./whois/whois-commons/src/main/resources/`.

 ```sql
 use WHOIS_LOCAL;